 In 2016, we received funding from Connect Hackney, Hackney Council and Hackney Parochial Charities to focus our work on the borough of Hackney.
-In 2018 we secured funding from the Big Lottery Fund to expand this project across Hackney and into Tower Hamlets, where we created a number of compassionate neighbour social ‘hubs’, led by the volunteers themselves.
+In 2018 we secured funding from the Big Lottery Fund to expand this project across Hackney and into Tower Hamlets, where we created many compassionate neighbour social ‘hubs’, led by the volunteers themselves.

 The challenges we faced and how we overcame them

 The challenges faced have been how to manage such a rapidly growing project that is only funded to operate in certain boroughs.
-We are able to help those in other areas but our capacity can only stretch so far.
+We can help those in other areas, but our capacity can only stretch so far.

 Another challenge has been gaining the understanding and developing working relationships with referring organisations such as the hospice itself, local hospitals, GP surgeries and other charities.

 As we are not a traditional befriending service, it is important that we receive appropriate referrals from community members and that their expectations are managed effectively.
 Through outreach and open dialogue, we have managed to develop these relationships to ensure that there is a good understanding of compassionate neighbours across the borough.